bordoley/SQLitePCL.pretty/README.md

 * [SQLitePCL.pretty](http://www.nuget.org/packages/SQLitePCL.pretty/)
 * [SQlitePCL.pretty.Async](http://www.nuget.org/packages/SQLitePCL.pretty.Async/)

+# How stable is this project?

+While the code is well tested, the API is currently in flux.
+Users should expect binary incompatible changes until version 0.1.0 or higher is released.
+Once that milestone is achieved, the project will switch fully to semantic versioning, and only major version revisions will include breaking API changes.

 # API Overview

 * SQLite3 - This is the main static class you use to obtain database connections.
 It also provides APIs for obtaining the SQLite version, compile options used, and information about SQLite memory use.